.png/:/)

 Dear Louise,

-It feels wrong to call you by your first name-- sort of dsirespectful like I should be calling you Ms. Pollard as your students did.
+It feels wrong to call you by your first name-- sort of disrespectful like I should be calling you Ms. Pollard as your students did.
 You were the kind of teacher a person grows up and reflects on how they impacted their life.

 I don't think you would have been any different if you and John had children of your own-- you had genuine love for the kids and were their biggest cheerleader.
 John would ask if it was really necessary to bring back 28 souvenirs from your summer cruises.
 You'd say it most certainly was necessary.